-In 2016-2017, the program will employ an innovative model where multiple participating schools partner with a nearby Regional Hub (such as a school district, library, museum, or community organization).
-These Hubs will provide schools with support to help jumpstart and sustain maker education in classrooms through crowdfunding, professional development, and community engagement.
+The program employs an innovative model where multiple participating educational sites partner with a nearby Regional Hub, which are in turn supported by Maker Ed over a 30-month period.
+Regional Hubs provide Sites with support to jumpstart and sustain maker education in learning environments through professional development, tools, resources, and community engagement.